Getting to the guts of cravings

 These tiny but powerful microbes can in fact influence our feeling of fullness, change taste receptors in our mouth and make us feel bad until we have eaten that particular food that bacteria needs to survive.

-The fewer microflora species in your gut, the more likely you are to be controlled by a species request for its food source.
-So while you might think your sugar and carbohydrate cravings are due to a lack of willpower, it could be that microbes in your gut are exerting their willpower over you.
+The fewer microflora species in your gut, the more likely you are to be controlled by a particular species’ request for its food source.
+So while you might be berating yourself for what can feel like uncontrollable urges to indulge in certain foods, it could be the microbes in your gut that are exerting their willpower over you.

 Good for the Gut : fibrous foods